spotinst/help/src/docs/ocean/tools-and-integrations/grafana-dashboard.md

 ## Customer Feedback

-The template is also available in the [Spot Ocean public repository](https://github.com/spotinst/spot-ocean-grafana-dashboards), where you can submit feedback regarding any issues or propose new features to further enhance the dashboard’s functionality.
+The template is also available in the [Spot Ocean public repository](https://github.com/spotinst/spot-ocean-grafana-dashboards), where you can submit feedback regarding any issues or propose new features to enhance the dashboard’s functionality further.